erlerobot/erle_gitbook_unixintroduction/annex_ii_a_new_erle_terminal/README.md

 Sometimes, when you are working with *Erle* is confortable having more than one terminal.
 In this annex, you are going to learn how to **connect Erle and your computer** and how to launch as many erle terminals as you wish.
+Warning: Before working on what is explaned in the next paragraph you should familiarize a bit with Unix.
+We recommend you to read and practice till tutorial 6.

 ####II.1 Connecting with Erle